AndriyKalashnykov/pnpm-react-app/README.md

-# Create a front-end app with React with PNPM
+# Create a front-end app with React adn PNPM

 ## Requirements